BTEC Level 1 Diploma

 All students will have to re-take GCSE English or/and maths alongside your main engineering course.

 These units will give you a good introduction into engineering and help you to gain new skills, such as using traditional workshop machinery.

 Students are expected to complete five hours of homework per week.

-Lessons will either be in the classroom completing written work or in the workshop where you will make and machine components.
+You will be taught by engineering lecturers in a group no bigger than 18.
+These lessons will either be in the classroom completing written work or in the workshop where you will make and machine components.
 The workshop activities involve hand fitting skills, such as sheet metal work, using lathes and milling machines.
-You will also build basic electronic circuit boards and electrical circuits.
+You will also build basic electronic circuit boards.

 You will be assessed on a constant basis throughout the course.
 You will build up a portfolio of evidence which your lecturer will check and guide you through.
 The evidence you need to produce will be either written work, drawings or practical work.

 Boots and overalls must be purchased before work commences in the workshop, this can be purchased through the college on enrolment or through your own supplier.
 Approximately £25 for both.